npm/npm-audit-report/README.md

 # npm audit security report

-Given a response from the npm security api, render it into a hopefully useful terminal response.
+Given a response from the npm security api, render it into a variety of security reports.

+The response is `true` or `false` depending on if vulnerabilities were found that are >= the severityThreshold option.

 ## Basic usage